 Taking a closer look at LHC

-This is a list of Physicists Nobel Laureates who were awarded for investigations regarding to Particle Physics.
+This is a list of Physicists Nobel Laureates who have been involved Particle Physics.
 (Nobelprize.org).

 Joseph John Thomson (1856-1940)